atzori/atzori.github.io/index.md

 Highlights
 ----------
-- co-Pi with Prof. [Carlo Zaniolo](http://www.cs.ucla.edu/~zaniolo/) of a [Google Faculty Research Award](http://googleresearch.blogspot.com/2015/02/google-faculty-research-awards-winter.html).
-Our project **Exploiting Structured Queries in Question Answering and Search** got extended coverage on local press such as [Wired.it](http://www.wired.it/economia/business/2015/03/11/google-award-rivoluzione-dei-motori-ricerca-passa-dalla-sardegna/) (Italian).
+- co-Pi with Prof. [Carlo Zaniolo](http://www.cs.ucla.edu/~zaniolo/) (UCLA) of a [**Google Research Award**](http://googleresearch.blogspot.com/2015/02/google-faculty-research-awards-winter.html).
+Our project _Exploiting Structured Queries in Question Answering and Search_ got extended coverage on local press such as [Wired.it](http://www.wired.it/economia/business/2015/03/11/google-award-rivoluzione-dei-motori-ricerca-passa-dalla-sardegna/) (Italian).

 - Interested in the [**Web of Functions**](http://webofcode.org/wfn/)?
 Take a look at the  _full paper_ at the Research Track of the [_International Semantic Web Conference (ISWC 2014)_](http://iswc2014.semanticweb.org/).
 There is also a _Demo paper_.
 Further information and many examples can be found at the [project page](http://webofcode.org/wfn/).